-Synopsis: Last week (citing Berachot 15a) we noted the rule of “ein beracha me’akevet – that the proper performance of mitzvot is not dependant on whether one recites a blessing or not.
+Synopsis: Last week (citing Berachot 15a) we noted the rule of “ein beracha me’akevet – that the proper performance of mitzvot is not dependent on whether one recites a blessing or not.
 Citing Pnei Yehoshua, we noted that this remains true whether one considers blessings to be rabbinical in nature or even if they are biblical.
-We also noted the leeway one is afforded that if one counted at dusk, such counting would be valid, even though it is suggested one not do so a priori; however, after the fact we aver to lenience.
+We also noted the leeway one is afforded if one counted at dusk that such counting would be valid; even though it is suggested not to do so a priori, nevertheless, after the fact we aver to lenience.

-Answer: As for your second question, we had a similar query a number of years ago.
-That correspondent compared the Omer to the Jubilee Year.
+Answer: As for your second question, we had a similar query several years ago.
+That correspondent compared the omer to the Jubilee Year.
 Because of your question’s timeliness, we will review that discussion.

-The mitzvah to count the Omer is incumbent upon all men (women are exempt since it is in the category of mitzvat aseh she’hazeman gerama, a positive precept dependent upon time).
-We are commanded in the Torah portion of Emor (Leviticus 23:15), “You shall count from the morrow after the Sabbath (i.e., the first day of Passover), from the day when you bring the Omer of the wave offering, seven complete weeks shall there be.”
+The mitzvah to count the omer is incumbent upon all men (women are exempt since it is in the category of mitzvat aseh she’hazeman gerama, a positive precept dependent upon time).
+We are commanded in parashat Emor (Leviticus 23:15), “You shall count from the morrow after the Sabbath (i.e., the first day of Passover), from the day when you bring the omer of the wave offering, seven complete weeks shall there be.”

-The Talmud (Menachot 65b) discusses the two verses in Emor that deal with the counting of the Omer: The first (Leviticus 23:15) “You shall count for yourselves – from the morrow after the Sabbath – from the day when bring the Omer of the waving – seven complete weeks shall there be,” and the verse immediately following (23:16) “Until the morrow of the seventh week shall you count fifty days, and you shall offer a new meal-offering to Hashem.”
-The Gemara concludes that the first verse, using the phrase “seven complete weeks,” refers to the case when the first day of Passover happens to fall on a Sabbath, with the result that the weeks counted are seven full weeks, like the seven day’s of creation, each starting on a Sunday; whereas the second verse indicates that the counting of the 50 days starts on the second day of Passover – “the morrow after the Sabbath,” meaning the morrow after the [first] day [of rest] of the Festival of Passover – no matter what day it falls on, and the Festival of Shavuot thus occurs when 50 days have been counted.
+The Talmud (Menachot 65b) discusses the two verses in parashat Emor that deal with the counting of the omer: The first (Leviticus 23:15) “You shall count for yourselves – from the morrow after the Sabbath – from the day when bring the omer of the waving – seven complete weeks shall there be,” and the verse immediately following (23:16) “Until the morrow of the seventh week shall you count fifty days, and you shall offer a new meal-offering to Hashem.”
+The Gemara concludes that the first verse, using the phrase “seven complete weeks,” refers to the case when the first day of Passover happens to fall on a Sabbath, with the result that the weeks counted are seven full weeks, like the seven days of creation, each starting on a Sunday – whereas the second verse indicates that the counting of the fifty days starts on the second day of Passover – “the morrow after the Sabbath,” meaning the morrow after the [first] day [of rest] of the Festival of Passover – no matter what day it falls on, and the Festival of Shavuot thus occurs when fifty days have been counted.
 This, indeed, is how we proceed with the counting of the Omer.